-The Sentinelese have remained on North Sentinel Island almost completely uncontacted for nearly 60,000 years.
-Anyone who has tried to contact them has been met with violence.
+The Sentinelese have remained almost completely uncontacted on North Sentinel Island for nearly 60,000 years — and anyone who has tried to contact them has been met with violence.

 Just off the northwest tip of Indonesia, a small chain of islands trails through the deep blue waters of the Bay of Bengal.
 Part of the Indian archipelago, most of the 572 islands are open to tourists and have been trekked through by human beings for centuries.

 But among the snorkeling and sunbathing hotspots, there is one island, known as North Sentinel Island, that has remained almost entirely cut off from the world.

 For 60,000 years, its inhabitants, the Sentinelese, have lived in complete and utter solitude.